Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Storage/Backup/backup-process-for-tenants-using-velero.md

 ## Introduction

-This document provides an overview of the backup and restore processes implemented within our OpenShift platform, specifically focusing on the utilization of Velero for backup management and MinIO as the external backup storage endpoint.
+This document provides an overview of the backup and restore processes implemented within our OpenShift platform, specifically focusing on the utilization of Velero for backup management and the external backup storage endpoint.

 In addition this document explains the backup setup, the types of backups we perform, how you can specify your backup scheduele, and our overall approach to keeping tenant data secure and recoverable.